JonnyPickard/create-component-template/README.md

 ## Template Directory

-First create a templates directory of you wish to structure your component.
+First, create a templates directory of you wish to structure your component.

 This can be placed anywhere in your directory and pointed to using the `cct.config` (see below).